Develop-X/AWS/glossary.md

 * CDN - A content delivery network (CDN) is a system of distributed servers (network) that deliver pages and other Web content to a user, based on the geographic locations of the user, the origin of the webpage and the content delivery server.

+* CloudFront: Part of the CDN, consisting of edge locations to cache your assets, like videos, large media files etc.

 #### D names

 * Direct connect: Allows you to connect directly to where your Virtual Private Cloud(VPC) is located using connection links to Amazon data center into your VPC, and you don't need internet to access it

 #### E names

 * EC2 - Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
+EC2: allowing one to provision instances inside your VPC, these are just virtual machines in the cloud that run on AWS

 * EC2 instance - An EC2 instance is a virtual server in Amazon's Elastic Compute Cloud (EC2) for running applications on the Amazon Web Services (AWS) infrastructure.
 AWS is a comprehensive, evolving cloud computing platform; EC2 is a service that allows business subscribers to run application programs in the computing environment.

+* EC2 Container Service: highly scalable, high performance container management service, supporting Docker containers, allowing you to run applications on a managed cluster of EC2 instances, eliminating the need to install, operate and scale your own cluster management infrastructure

 * Elastic Beanstalk - is an orchestration service offered by Amazon Web Services for deploying applications which orchestrates various AWS services, including EC2, S3, Simple Notification Service (SNS), CloudWatch, autoscaling, and Elastic Load Balancers.
+An easy to use service for developing and scaling web apps developed in Java, Dot Net etc., we can simply upload the code and EB will automatically handle the deployment from capacity provisioning, load balancing, autoscaling, app health and monitoring.

 * Edge location: This is a CDN(Content-Delivery Network) endpoint.
 Edge locations are used by CloudFront to cache files near the user where they access them.